volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 console.log(d); // Prints "2"
 ```

 **Important note:** primitives are copied by value.
-Changing one of the variables above does not change the other because each of them stores its own copy of value.
+Changing one of the variables above does not change the other because each of them stores its own copy of the value.

-If reference type is assigned to variable, it means that the variable actually contains reference to the value.
+If the reference type is assigned to a variable, it means that the variable actually contains a reference to the value.

 ```javascript
 const user = {